MIDL-Conference/midl-website-builder/README.md

 # MIDL website builder (mwb)

-The `mwb` package builds static HTML websites from source files written in MarkDown or HTML and a theme package.
+The `mwb` package builds static HTML websites from content written in MarkDown or HTML format, combined with a theme package that defines the layout and styling.
 For the MIDL conference series, this setup ensures that websites can be efficiently hosted and served.
 The use of a theme ensures that the websites of the individual editions of the conference share the same look and feel.

 Each years edition will have a website maintained mostly by the conference organizers.
 To make editing and deploying the website as simple as possible, many components that are usually very